marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This is what caused earlier Micrio versions a lot of janks and frameskips; the steps in the render functions were:

-1. Draw everything and update all positions;
+1. Update all positions and draw everything on the screen;
 2. Check if I need to request another frame (based on whether all required tiles are loaded, or there is a camera animation running);
-3. If a new frame is required, request that one and `GOTO 1`.
+3. If a new frame is required, request one and `GOTO 1`.

 This makes total sense-- you don't want to have an ever-running animation loop when there's no updates to draw.
-But also, you don't want to do the actual drawing on your screen *before* requesting your next frame.
+But also, you don't want to do the *actual drawing on your screen* before requesting your next frame, since that takes a few valuable milliseconds extra.

 So in WebAssembly, I made a `.shouldRequest()` function, which firstly did the pre-work required for the rendering, returning a `true` or `false` for whether JavaScript should ask for a next frame or not.

-After *that*, all the real drawing logic was done.
+After *that*, all the real drawing was done.

 This fix didn't change CPU usage a lot, but it *did* remove almost all of the skipped frames.